wdv4758h/pypy-extradoc/blog/draft/pypy-alpha-arm.rst

 Benchmarks
 ==========

 Everybody loves benchmarks.
 Here is a table of our benchmark suite (for ARM we don't provide it yet on http://speed.pypy.org, unfortunately).

-This is a comparison of Cortex A9 processor with 4M cache and Xeon XXX fill in
+This is a comparison of Cortex A9 processor with 4M cache and Xeon W3580 with 8M of L3 cache.
+The set of benchmarks is a subset of what we run for http://speed.pypy.org that finishes in reasonable time.
+The ARM machine was provided by Calxeda.
+Columns are respectively:

+* benchmark name

+* PyPy speedup over CPython on ARM

+* PyPy speedup over CPython on x86

+* speedup on Xeon vs Cortex A9, as measured on CPython

+* speedup on Xeon vs Cortex A9, as measured on PyPy

+* relative speedup (how much bigger the x86 speedup is over ARM speedup)

 +--------------------+-----------------------+-----------------------+-------------------+----------------------+------------------+
 | Benchmark          | PyPy vs CPython (arm) | PyPy vs CPython (x86) | x86 vs arm (pypy) | x86 vs arm (cpython) | relative speedup |